 Diabetes Mellitus Overview

-Diabetes Mellitus is a chronic condition marked by high blood sugar.
+Diabetes Mellitus is a chronic condition characterized by elevated blood sugar levels, primarily classified into Type 1 and Type 2 diabetes.

 Summary